alaajerbi/ram-usage/README.md

-A simple NodeJS API that returns the server memory usage stats, built for the purpose of deploying it on AWS.
+A simple Express app that returns the server memory usage stats, built for the purpose of deploying it on AWS.